billynewport/datasurface/docs/DataPlatform.md

 The main ecosystem model has the current data requirements as its metadata.
 It has metadata describing producers, consumers, data transformations and data platforms.
 Data platforms are used to handle clients data requests.
 The broker will select a specific platform to service a group of Workspaces in the model.
 The broker can even select multiple platforms to independently deliver data using different implementations/dataplatforms for a single consumer.Thus, a platform will be handling data store ingestions, exports to workspaces, triggers for and the execution of data transformer computations and all the job scheduling to make the data physically move.

 There are a couple of ways to describe a DataPlatform.
 A DataPlatform supports a set of technologies for enabling consumers.
-It also has a philisophy of how to use those technologies to enable the consumer.
+It also has a philosophy of how to use those technologies to enable the consumer.
 For example, 2 DataPlatforms can use the same technological infrastructure but one streams and the other does batch.

 An example philosophy could be a DataPlatform which ingests all its Data producers in to a Lakehouse type store.
 This acts like a persistent buffer between the producers and the consumers.
 This means the load on the producer data containers is always one no matter how many consumers there are.
 It also allows consumer data containers to be rehydrated from the buffer and catch up if those data containers were corrupted.
 The rehydration happens from the buffer, not the producer data containers.
 The buffer introduces latency but has benefits.
 There may be future DataPlatforms that instead of using a Lakehouse on DeltaLake or Iceberg, they may use some kind of streaming store which is more efficient and has less latency.
 This is the benefit of this architecture, when these newer DataPlatforms come along, the ecosystem can be updated to use them and the consumers will get the benefits of the new DataPlatform.
 When the new DataPlatform becomes available, EVERY consumer can get the benefits on day 1.
 Nothing needs to be reengineered.